OliverCable/roo/README.md

 Roo has two commands, `build` and `destroy`.
 You should use these to manage your containers to avoid docker mis-configurations.
 Please see the examples below.

+NB: You can run as many versions of Wordpress as you please providing you have enough compute power.
+Additionally, to actually access them you need to give them different names, and most importantly different port mappings on your machine.
+Hence the flags below.

 There are a few things at your control:

 * Commit - specified by either `--commit` or `-c`.